 - competences that are a prerequisite for gaining admission to a degree programme (e.g. upper secondary education) cannot be accredited

 - study attainments older than 10 years cannot be accredited without assessing the relevance and whether or not the knowledge is up-to-date

 - the original grade will be registered, if the grading scale is the same as the one used at Arcada

 - leadership education gained from military service corresponds to 5 cr N.B.
 Please note that this only concerns students studying at the Department of Managememet and Analytics and the Department of Energy and Materials Technology.
 Nursing students at the Department of Health Care are also able to accredit the leadership education gained from military service if they choose to complete the module Making Sense of Leadership)

-Competences are divided into three categories, which are based on how they have been acquired:
+Competences are divided into four categories, which are based on how they have been acquired: